jakobm101/SPICED-0001/README.md

 # SPICED-0001
-First Repo For Getting Spicy
+🌶️ First Repo For Getting Spicy

+- [ ] There is always something to get done